ClaireLee22/gRPC_web_log/README.md

   | RemoveSpecifiedArticle | doRemoveSpecifiedArticle |

   1. SaveAllArticles \ doArticleStreaming

-     Server receive all articles which are streaming from client and save those received article into a json file for future reference.
+    -Server: receive articles which are streaming from client and save those received articles into a json file for future reference.
+    -Client: provide a text file of articles to server

 ## Getting Started
 ### Prerequisites